MicrosoftDocs/azure-video-indexer/azure-video-indexer/face-grouping-how-to.md

 ## Overview

-You can use this feature by selecting the **group faces** button located in the **people customization** tab of the **model customization** screen in the Azure Video Indexer web interface.
+You can use this feature by selecting the **group faces** button located in the **people customization** tab of the **model customization** screen in the Azure AI Video Indexer web interface.
 Then, you can review the grouped faces and tag them.
 You can group faces iteratively to find more face groupings.

 ## Limitations and requirements